Mthe001/Magic-Ui/README.md

 - Display multiple subscription plans with detailed descriptions.
 - Toggle between monthly and yearly pricing for each plan.
 - Animated transitions for a smooth user experience.
-- Responsive design suitable for various screen sizes.
+- Responsive design suitable for various screen sizes.........

 ## Technologies Used